MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * `invoke` response from bot contains an Adaptive Card with type `tab/tabInfoAction` in it.
 * The bot responds with a `200` code.

-> [!NOTE]
->
-> On Teams mobile clients, invoking Stage View for apps distributed through the [Teams store](~/concepts/deploy-and-publish/apps-publish-overview.md) and not having a mobile-optimized experience opens the default web browser of the device.
+On Teams mobile clients, invoking Stage View for apps distributed through the [Teams store](~/concepts/deploy-and-publish/apps-publish-overview.md) and not having a mobile-optimized experience opens the default web browser of the device.
 The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.

 ## Invoke Stage View through deep link